 - Pinnable Pictures

 In 1159, merchant circles installed the Hanseatic League to maintain the guilds’ economic interests, diplomatic privileges, and protect the trade routes.
-It was the powerful Henry the Lion, Duke of Saxony and Bavaria, who made Lübeck great again, and he did it here, in Lübeck.
-Eventually, it grew along the coasts of Northern Europe.
+It was the powerful Henry the Lion, Duke of Saxony, and Bavaria, who made Lubeck great.
+Little by little, the League grew along the coasts of Northern Europe.

 The European Hansemuseum